 No Rare and Obsolete Characters:

-AU LENGTH MARK “ௗ” (U+0BD7) is a character in Tamil which has been added to the Unicode and is very rarely used in Modern Tamil.
+AU LENGTH MARK “ௗ” (U+0BD7) is a character in Tamil which has been added to Unicode and is very rarely used in Modern Tamil.
 As it is very rarely used by the language community the same character will not be included in the proposed repertoire.
 This is in compliance with the Conservatism principle as laid down in the Root Zone LGR procedure.

 No Stress Markers of Classical Sanskrit and Vedic: